toddbranch/ECE382/notes/L2/index.md

 So we're going to write some instructions out of its instruction set.
 As I said earlier, the MSP430 has 27 instructions in its instruction set.
 How do we write them?

-- Instructions indicate the operation to perform and the instructions to use
+- Instructions indicate the operation to perform and the operations to use
     - **Assembly Language:** human-readable format of computer instructions
     - **Machine Language:** computer-readable instructions - binary (1's and 0's)